Communism and LGBTQ rights: France

 Initially, the French Communist Party vilified homosexuality as "the rubbish of capitalism" in the 1970s, but it has since changed its stance to be in favor of LGBTQ rights.
 By the 1980s, it supported lowering the age of consent for same-sex relationships, and opposed attempts to re-penalize homosexuality.
 In 1998, the PCF voted in favour of the civil solidarity pact (PACS), civil unions, including for homosexual couples.
 The PCF supports both same-sex marriage and same-sex adoption.
-On 12 February 2013, PCF deputies voted in favour of same-sex marriage and adoption rights in the National Assembly, though PCF deputy Patrice Carvalho voted against.
+On 12 February 2013, PCF deputies voted in favour of same-sex marriage and adoption rights in the National Assembly, though the then PCF deputy Patrice Carvalho voted against.

 India

-In India, the Communist Party of India (Marxist) (CPI(M)) and the Communist Party of India have supported LGBTQ rights.
+In India, the Communist Party of India (Marxist) (CPI(M)) and the Communist Party of India support LGBTQ rights.
+For the Communist Party of India this includes supporting the legal recognition of same-sex marriage.
 The Students' Federation of India, Democratic Youth Federation of India, and All India Democratic Women's Association have actively supported LGBTQ rights.
-CPI(M) had called for amending Article 377 in 2009 and 2014, and supported an anti-discrimination bill covering LGBTQ in 2019, becoming one of the first major political party in India to do so.
+CPI(M) had called for amending Article 377 in 2009 and 2014, and supported an anti-discrimination bill covering LGBTQ in 2019, becoming one of the first major political parties in India to do so.
 In 2024, the CPI(M) came out in favor of same-sex civil unions, as well as comprehensive anti-discrimination protections for LGBTQ people, reservation in educational institutions and employment, and measures against bullying, harassment, and violence against LGBTQ and gender non-conforming students, staff, and teachers in educational spaces.